percona/k8spxc-docs/docs/faq.md

 with both MySQL 8.0 and 5.7 branches, and the exact version is determined by the Docker image in use.

-Percona-certified Docker images used by the Operator are listed [here](https://www.percona.com/doc/kubernetes-operator-for-pxc/images.html).
+Percona-certified Docker images used by the Operator are listed [here :octicons-link-external-16:](https://www.percona.com/doc/kubernetes-operator-for-pxc/images.html).
 As you can see, both Percona XtraDB Cluster 8.0 and 5.7 are supported with the following recommended versions: {{ pxc80recommended }} and
 {{ pxc57recommended }}.
 Three major numbers in the XtraDB Cluster version refer to the version of Percona Server in use.
-More details on the exact Percona Server version can be found in the release notes ([8.0](https://www.percona.com/doc/percona-server/8.0/release-notes/release-notes_index.html), [5.7](https://www.percona.com/doc/percona-server/5.7/release-notes/release-notes_index.html)).
+More details on the exact Percona Server version can be found in the release notes ([8.0 :octicons-link-external-16:](https://www.percona.com/doc/percona-server/8.0/release-notes/release-notes_index.html), [5.7 :octicons-link-external-16:](https://www.percona.com/doc/percona-server/5.7/release-notes/release-notes_index.html)).

 ## How is HAProxy better than ProxySQL?